Exporting to Saudi Arabia | Octagona Srl

 The technical regulations cover several product categories, including lubricating oils, detergents, building materials, paints, elevators, vehicle components and textile products.

-It is not necessary to use the SABER platform to export goods such as cosmetics, perfumes, cigarettes, cigars, other tobacco products, and pesticides.
-For these goods that are not subject to technical regulations, you can apply for self-certification and a Certificate of Shipping Compliance, again through SABER.
+It is not necessary to use the SABER platform to export products such as cosmetics, perfumes, cigarettes, cigars, other tobacco products, and pesticides.
+For these goods that are not subject to technical regulations, you can apply for a self-declaration and a Certificate of Conformity of Shipment through SABER.

-As of January 1, 2020, all goods for export to Saudi Arabia must have a barcode on the packaging, which can be applied directly to the outer package or by stickers.
+As of January 1, 2020, all goods intended for export to Saudi Arabia must have a barcode on the packaging, which can be applied directly to the outer carton or via stickers.

 The bar code must consist of 13 digits and must be easily scannable.
 The rules for its creation are set by the manufacturer and may vary by product type or product series.